 So if you take oral contraceptives for PMDD, the evidence suggests you should start with a DCOC (such as “Yaz”) and use it on a a 24-4 or continuous dosing schedule (no sugar pills!)

-However, many women and AFAB individuals cannot tolerate the progestins in hormonal contraceptives (pill, patch, shot, implant) at all.
+However, many women and AFAB individuals with PMDD cannot tolerate the progestins in hormonal contraceptives (pill, patch, shot, implant) at all.
 This progestin-sensitive syndrome has been recognized by the International Society for Premenstrual Disorders, and is an active area of investigation in several European laboratories.
 Unfortunately, however, we don’t yet understand who is at risk for a negative reaction to hormonal contraceptives, so it is a trial and error situation.

 Although birth control pills might be more appealing because they impact the reproductive system, SSRIs are actually the first line medical treatment for PMDD— they probably work by helping to regulate serotonin in the brain and by increasing conversion of progesterone to neurosteroids, which probably increases neurosteroid stability and thereby reduces symptoms.
 So even though they are working in the brain and not the reproductive system, they do address the biological mechanisms of PMDD symptoms.
 It should also be noted that SSRIs seem to work faster in PMDD than in depression/anxiety-- they start to beat placebo (sugar pill) after about one day.
 So they might work differently in PMDD than they do in depression.

-Updated 22 December, 2018 by Tory Eisenlohr-Moul, PhD
+Updated 12 January, 2020 by Tory Eisenlohr-Moul, PhD